 Film fans worldwide either love him or hate him, but no one can deny that Quentin Tarantino’s work has had a profound impact on the film industry and popular culture over the past thirty years.

-In this special edition of Ranked, we will be looking at all 10 of the famous filmmaker’s directorial projects – which means, yes, we will be including Kill Bill as 2 movies – and we will be judging each from great to outstanding based upon artistic merit and social significance.
+In this special edition of Ranked, we at The Film Magazine are looking at all 10 of the famous filmmaker’s directorial projects – which means, yes, we will be including Kill Bill as 2 movies – and we will be judging each from great to outstanding based upon artistic merit and social significance.

 Recommended for you: 10 Best Films 2019: Jacob Davis